grahambrooks/benchmark/README.md

     Processor: 3.5 GHz 6-Core Intel Xeon E5
     Memory: 16 GB 1866 MHz DDR3

-The /benchmark enpoint was used with the default 10000 strings being created and returning the first 10 entries
+The /benchmark enpoint was used with the default 10000 strings being created in memory and then returning the first 10 entries

 Performance tests were run for 1 minute with 40 concurrent users.
 Why 40?
 The cpprestsdk framework has a hard coded thread limit of 40 for it's thread pool so for basic comparisons 40 user connections was used for all the tests below using https://locust.io All times are in ms.